molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 ## Quick start: codon models

 **Are you completely new to codon models?**  Then [this review paper](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/XXXXXXXXX.pdf) will give an accessible review of the theory of codon models and how they are used to investigate how protein coding genes evolve.
-While it is not the most recent summary, it is a good introduction and it highlights some of the issues that have dominated subsequent development of codon models.

 * **Citation:**

-**Do you want to take a deep dive into the theory and legitimate interpretation of codon models?** Then [this review paper](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/Jones_etal_2019_Chapter13.pdf)starts with the history of codon model development and interpretation.
-It then combined evolutionary theory and statistical theory to explain the major inference challenges under codon models.
+**Do you want to take a deep dive into the theory and legitimate interpretation of codon models?** [This review paper](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/Jones_etal_2019_Chapter13.pdf) combines evolutionary theory and statistical theory to explain the major inference challenges under codon models.
 The paper concludes with a strong critique of the canonical interpretation of the dN/dS ratio (omega parameter) as a measure of adaptive change in protein function.

 * **Citation:** Jones C.T., Susko E., Bielawski J.P.,  2019.
 Looking for Darwin in genomic sequences: validity and success depends on the relationship between model and data.
 In Evolutionary Genomics: Statistical and Computational Methods.
 Maria Anisimova (ed.)
 2nd edition, Human press.]